This long long post details some homemade modifications, repairs and fixes I have done over the years.

 I have no defense except to say I acquired the boat for its crispy almost new sails, not its bench seats.

-I picked at the chips with my finger and they break off, but some are attached well.
+I picked at the chips with my finger and they broke off, but some are attached well.
 Linda said peel the entire seat.
-I said hold on, lets not turn this into a mega project and still end up with an ugly boat.
+I said hold on, let's not turn this into a mega project and still end up with an ugly boat.

 The pics show the worst of it, but the entire boat is crazed and cracked at stress and flex points.